typedb/typedb-docs/README.md

  </div>
 ```

-In order for the above html/markdown to be presented as a coloured panel, `predefined-title` must map to an object contained within `coloredPanels` accessible in [`views/colored-panels.js`](views/colored-panels.js).
+For the above html/markdown to be presented as a coloured panel, `predefined-title` must map to an object contained within `coloredPanels` accessible in [`views/colored-panels.js`](views/colored-panels.js).

 **Colored Labels**